• Recipes

 • Place the oatcakes in the oven until lightly golden at the edges and the top is firm to touch.

-Don't bake till golden.
+Don't bake till dark golden.

 You can bake your oatcakes on any shelf in your oven as you may need to add several trays at once.
 Just check each tray as the top tray may be done before the ones under it.